SonyCSLParis/web-services/README.md

     * Open the "package.lisp" file in your editor.

-    Start by loading the dependencies of this packages by evaluating (ql:quickload :drakma), (ql:quickload :yason), (ql:quickload :utils).
+    Start by loading the dependencies of this package by evaluating (ql:quickload :drakma), (ql:quickload :yason), (ql:quickload :utils).
     If it works, you should see respectively "=> (:DRAKMA)", "=> (:YASON)" and "=> (:UTILs)"" at the bottom of your screen.

     Secondly, evaluate (in-package :common-lisp-user).
-If it works, yous should see "=> #<The COMMON-LISP-USER package, 74/128 internal, 1/4 external>" at the bottom of your screen.
+If it works, you should see "=> #<The COMMON-LISP-USER package, 74/128 internal, 1/4 external>" at the bottom of your screen.

     * Open the "start.lisp" file in your editor.